- 2 large pattipans

 Prep: 15 mins | Cook: 35 mins

 1. Heat your oven to 180°C/Fan 160°C/Gas 4.
 Fill and boil your kettle.
 Slice the top 3cm off each pattipan (these are your lids).
-Scrape out the seeds from the middle of each pattipan.
-Pop the pattipans and their lids on a baking tray.
+Scrape out the seeds from the middle of each pattipan, then pop the pattipans and their lids on a baking tray.
 Bake for 20 mins.

 2. While the squashes bake, tip the barley into a small pan.
-Pour in enough boiling water so it's covered by 1cm water (around 250-300ml).
+Pour in enough hot water from the kettle so it's covered by about 1cm water (around 250-300ml water).
 Add a pinch of salt.
 Cover then pan witha lid and simmer for 15 mins till the barley is tender.

-3. Peel and finely chop the onion.
-Halve the pepper.
-Scoop out the seeds and white bits.
-Finely chop it.
+3. Meanwhile, peel and finely chop the onion.
+Halve the pepper, scoop out the seeds and white bits, and finely chop it.
 Peel and crush the garlic.
-Finely chop the sage leaves.
+Finely chop the sage leaves, discarding the woody stalks.

 4. Tip the onion and pepper into a frying pan with 2 tsp olive oil and a pinch of salt and pepper.
-Cook and stir over a medium heat for 5 mins till the veg have caramelised and browned a little.
+Cook and stir over a medium heat for 5-6 mins till the veg have browned a little and started to soften.
 Stir in the crushed garlic and most of the sage (keep a pinch back for garnishing).

-5. Drain the barley well and stir it into the veg.
+5. Drain the barley, if necessary, and stir it into the veg.
 Stir over the heat for 2-3 mins to dry everything out.
-Crumble 50g of the Perl Las and stir most of it into the barley (keep some back for later).
+Crumble in 50g of the Perl Las and stir to mix it into the barley (keep some back for later).
 Take off the heat and taste the barley.
 Add a pich more salt and pepper if you think it needs it.